domidt/CDA/README.md

 ### Admin report
-I implemented a [customised admin report](https://otree.readthedocs.io/en/latest/admin.html#customizing-the-admin-interface-admin-reports) that includes participants' period profits and a graphic.
+I implemented a <a href="https://otree.readthedocs.io/en/latest/admin.html#customizing-the-admin-interface-admin-reports" target="_blank">customised admin report</a> that includes participants' period profits and a graphic.
 The graphic visualises time series of trading activity in means of best bid, best ask, and transaction prices.
 The entries are defined in the function **vars_for_admin_report()** in ``__init__.py`` and the report's layout is defined in ``_templates/admin_report.html``.

 ## Data download
-I implemented [special data tables](https://otree.readthedocs.io/en/latest/misc/advanced.html#extramodel) for limit orders, transactions, and all kind of orders, as I implemented the tables for recordings of the bid-ask spread and a protocol of automatic messages.
+I implemented <a href="https://otree.readthedocs.io/en/latest/misc/advanced.html#extramodel" target="_blank">special data tables</a> for limit orders, transactions, and all kind of orders, as I implemented the tables for recordings of the bid-ask spread and a protocol of automatic messages.
-For these tables, I define [customised data download](https://otree.readthedocs.io/en/latest/admin.html#custom-data-exports) in the respective ``__init__.py`` files.
+For these tables, I define <a href="https://otree.readthedocs.io/en/latest/admin.html#custom-data-exports" target="_blank">customised data download</a> in the respective ``__init__.py`` files.
 Thus, changes in the customised data structure of orders require adjustments of the download process too.

 Especially for the applications with multiple assets, I register entries as stings in JSON format, for example {assetID: entry}.
 These variables may need some attention to decode.
-Currently, I use the package [jsonlite](https://cran.r-project.org/web/packages/jsonlite/index.html) in [R](https://www.r-project.org/).
+Currently, I use the package <a href="https://cran.r-project.org/web/packages/jsonlite/index.html" target="_blank">jsonlite</a> in <a href="https://www.r-project.org/" target="_blank">R</a>.

 ## Settings and parametrisation
 There are five market settings that are set when a new session is created.
 As usual in oTree, you are asked to choose the application and set the number of participants.
 When clicking on *configurate session* you can set 4 more parameters, which are the market time in seconds, whether roles are randomised between rounds, whether short selling and buying on margin is allowed.

-Other settings and parameters are either set in the respective ``__init__.py`` file or transmitted via a table in comma separated format.
+Other settings and parameters are either set in the respective ``__init__.py`` file or transmitted via in comma separated format.
 For example, the number of (trial) rounds, the endowment and payment parameters are set in the constants ([C](https://otree.readthedocs.io/en/latest/models.html?highlight=constants#constants)) table.
 Furthermore, with n assets you can specify in the ``__init__.py`` file the names of the assets via the list *ASSET_NAMES*.
 For more substantial changes, e.g. changes of the role, endowment, or profit structures, please adapt the respective functions.